-All member organizations of the Health Employers Association of BC are required to use the Compensation Reference Plan in establishing compensation levels for the executive and noncontract positions in their organizations.
+All member organizations of HEABC are required to use the Compensation Reference Plan in establishing compensation levels for the executive and non-contract positions in their organizations.

 Compensation Reference Plan Philosophy

 To support the delivery of health services to the people of British Columbia the Plan establishes a fair, defensible and competitive total compensation package designed to attract and retain a qualified, diverse and engaged workforce that strives to achieve high levels of performance.